neilsteven1997/cybersecurity/passwords-a-cracking-christmas-tryhackme-advent-of-cyber-day-9-2025-12-11.md

 large text files functioning as wordlists.

 ---
+## Response Playbook
-Upon confirmed detection, the mandated response playbook requires immediate host isolation to prevent further activity, even in lab environments.
-Security analysts must triage the situation by capturing critical artifacts, including a process list, process memory dumps, `nvidia-smi` output, and the encrypted file itself.
-Preservation efforts must meticulously secure the attacker’s working directory, all wordlists, hash files, and shell history for forensic review.
-The investigation subsequently focuses on identifying the specific files decrypted and tracing any resulting post-exploitation actions, such as lateral movement or data exfiltration.
-Following authorization review and escalation to the Incident Response team, final remediation involves rotating all affected keys and passwords, enforcing Multi-Factor Authentication (MFA), and ensuring correct placement of security tools into approved, monitored environments to conclude the incident lifecycle.
+Upon confirmed detection, the mandated response playbook requires:
+1. immediate host isolation to prevent further activity, even in lab environments.
+2. Security analysts must triage the situation by capturing critical artifacts, including a process list, process memory dumps, `nvidia-smi` output, and the encrypted file itself.
+3. Preservation efforts must meticulously secure the attacker’s working directory, all wordlists, hash files, and shell history for forensic review.
+4. The investigation subsequently focuses on identifying the specific files decrypted and tracing any resulting post-exploitation actions, such as lateral movement or data exfiltration.
+5. Following authorization review and escalation to the Incident Response team,
+6. final remediation involves rotating all affected keys and passwords, enforcing Multi-Factor Authentication (MFA),
+7. and ensuring correct placement of security tools into approved, monitored environments to conclude the incident lifecycle.

 ---
 ## The exploitation process, typically referred to as an Offline Password Cracking attack